sjbrown/1kfa/mod_guide_player.md

 ## Moves

 **Moves** are the most common and critical of the *mechanical* tools in your Player Toolbox.
 They connect the improvisational flow of storytelling to randomness, probability, and progress toward the stakes at hand.
 Each Move has a specific trigger — a moment when your character’s actions bring the rules into play — and a clear set of outcomes.
-From these Moves, all other mechanical tools in the Player's Toolbox arise: they’re what drive you to calculate Might, expend Stamina, or mark progress, advancing the story that’s unfolding at the table.
+From these Moves, all other mechanical tools in the Player's Toolbox arise: they’re what drive you to reveal Might, expend Stamina, or mark progress, advancing the story that’s unfolding at the table.

 A move is triggered when your character takes an action that is **uncertain**, **risky**, or **meaningful**.\
 You don’t have to declare “I’m making a move” — instead, you **describe what your character does**, and the GM decides when a move has been triggered.